vertica/VerticaPyLab/CONTRIBUTING.md

 # Creating Lessons

-One part of the verticalab are the lessons that have been created for users to learn data science concepts using VerticaPy.
+One part of the verticapylab are the lessons that have been created for users to learn data science concepts using VerticaPy.
 You are welcome to create lessons on a topic of your interest.
 You can follow the instructions in the [read me](https://github.com/vertica/VerticaPyLab/blob/main/docker-verticapy/enablement/VerticaPy-Lesson-Series.md) for content creation.
 After you have created it, you can follow the steps of code contribution above.
 After review, your lesson will be added to the package.

 You can also propose lessons of interest by opening an issue.
 Please explain in detail what you would like covered and our content creators will have a look at it.
 After approval, the content will be added to the list of lessons/modules.